How to Create Your Career Plan in 4 Easy Steps

 • Draft your resume (if you have not already).
 Seeing your resume experience on paper will help you understand what gaps exist in your experience and education.

-• Make an appointment with your Career Accelerator advisor.
+• Make an appointment with your Career Services advisor.
 Talk to them about the results of your self-assessment activity.

 • Make sure the courses you are taking are in line with your career goals and that you are not leaving any gaps.
 Your advisor can also help you craft your resume or CV.